 Lung Cu Flag Tower

-Sapa and Ha giang are both located in high elevation so expect quite cold temperatures during peak winter months.
+Expect quite cold temperatures during peak winter months.
 It can hover around 0 degrees during January and December and occasionally will even snow.
-During the peak summer months in Hanoi from July to September these areas will be a welcome escape from the sometimes blistering temperatures of Hanoi.
+During the peak summer months in Hanoi from July to September, these areas will be a welcome escape from the sometimes blistering temperatures of Hanoi.